Takaful - Islamic insurance

 World Islamic banking competitiveness report 2016

 Survey report published by EY with analysis of global trends and individual country performance.
-The reports for 2014–15 and 2013-14 are also still available.
+The reports for 2014–15 are also still available.

 Islamic Financial Services Board (IFSB)